Too often beginners that go to the gym hop on some cardio equipment for 30 minutes to an hour and call it a day.

 Now technically there isn’t anything wrong with that, but if your goal is to lose fat, there is a better and more efficient way to do that.

-Don’t let the idea of lifting weights scare you.
+Now don’t let the idea of lifting scare you.

 It’s not as hard as it may seem when done correctly.